fniessink/toisto/docs/concept_files.md

 ### Tenses

-When concepts are verbs, the present tense, past tense, present perfect, and past perfect tense can be specified as follows:
+When concepts are verbs, the present tense and the past tense can be specified as follows:

 ```json
 {